-Genesys Rules System Deployment Guide
+Genesys Rules System Deployment

-Welcome to the Genesys Rules System 8.1 Deployment Guide.
+Welcome to the Genesys Rules System 8.1.x deployment pages.
 This document describes how to install and configure Genesys Rules System.

 Genesys Rules System provides the ability to develop, author, and evaluate business rules.
-A business rule is a piece of logic that is defined by a business analyst.
-These rules are evaluated in a Rules Engine based on requests that are received from client applications.
+A business rule is a piece of logic defined by a business analyst.
+These rules are evaluated in a Rules Engine based on requests received from client applications.